noarrassam/Hibernate-mapping-Single-Table-Inheritance/README.md

 # J2EE Project

 ## Description
-It is a project that uses Hibernate mapping Single Table Inheritance to register users, such as students or employers.
+It is a project that uses Hibernate mapping Single Table Inheritance to register users depending on the Person_Type, such as students or employers.

 ## Functionalities